Xstoudi/Palisades/README.md

 - Individually customize name, background color and text colors for headers and body of your Palisades.
 - Creating more and deleting existing Palisades.

+## Usage
+Just drag and drop shortcuts in a Palisade to add it in.
+If you want to customize your Palisade or add a new one, right click on a Palisade header.

 ## Techs used

 Palisades was made using .NET 6 and WPF.
 It uses Material Design In XAML for some part of the UI and Sentry to automagically report issues you could encounters.